Viva Rapid Transit

 Viva is the bus rapid transit service of York Region Transit in York Region, Ontario, Canada.
-Viva service forms the spine of YRT's local bus service, providing seamless transit service across York Region with connections to northern Toronto.
+Viva service forms the spine of YRT's local bus service, providing transit service across York Region with connections to northern Toronto.
 Viva bus routes operate on a mix of dedicated bus lanes and in mixed traffic.

 Viva was designed and built using a public–private partnership (P3) model.
 York Region partnered with York Consortium, which comprises seven private sector firms with international experience in transit design, architecture, construction and operations.
 Under the terms of the partnership agreement, public sector responsibilities include establishing fare policies and service levels, ownership of all assets, and control of revenues and funding.
 Private sector responsibilities include providing professional staffing and procurement support, assuming risk on all approved budgets and schedules, and assisting York Region in its funding and financing requirements.

 Viva opened in stages commencing September 6, 2005.
 The second stage opened on October 16, 2005, the third on November 20, 2005, the fourth on January 2, 2006, and the fifth on January 27, 2008.

 Viva consists of a total of four routes, primarily along Yonge Street and Highway 7 in York Region.
 As of November 2024, Viva Blue, Viva Purple, Viva Orange, and Viva Yellow are in operation, while Viva Pink and Viva Green are former routes which are no longer in operation.

 Overview

-By entering the "Bus Stop Number" to the RideNow webpage, riders can check vehicle arrival information via the Internet, or the YRT Information Line.
+By entering the bus stop number at the RideNow webpage, riders can check vehicle arrival information via the Internet or the YRT information line.